architek/WWW-FBX/README.md

 # DESCRIPTION

-This module provides a perl interface to the freebox v6 APIs.
+This module provides a perl interface to the [Freebox](https://en.wikipedia.org/wiki/Freebox#V6_generation.2C_Freebox_Revolution) v6 APIs.
 See [http://dev.freebox.fr/sdk/os/](http://dev.freebox.fr/sdk/os/) for a full description of the APIs.

 # METHODS AND ARGUMENTS